 This level of wealth, enabled by a reasonable lifestyle, is what impresses this humble early retirement blogger.

 This is what I want.
-And, this is also what my wife and I are working so hard to achieve.
+And, this is also what my wife and I have worked so hard to achieve.

 We see evidence of over-consumption everywhere.
 For example, I used to work with a guy who drives Audis and collects absurdly expensive watches (in the neighborhood of $10k a pop).
 A couple weeks ago, I noticed a mid-30’s woman loading up her kids into her $60,000 Infinity SUV.
 The weekend before that, a well-maintained red Ferrari sat in the gym parking lot as its owner worked out.